-Karen Robinson (resigned 16 August 2021)
+Karen Iles (resigned 16 August 2021)

-Member of the Governance Committee until 16 August 2021 Member of the Finance Committee until 20 November 2020 Member of the Strategy & Risk Committee until 16 August 2021
+Member of the Governance Committee until 16 August 2021 Member of the Strategy & Risk Committee until 16 August 2021

 Karen is a lawyer, non-executive director, corporate social responsibility leader, experienced campaigner and feminist.
 Her passion for human rights, diversity and inclusion and environmental sustainability has seen her work with a number of organisations in both the corporate and not-for-profit sector.
 Karen is the Director and Principal Solicitor of Violet Co.
 Karen is admitted to legal practice in the Supreme Court of New South Wales and a member of the Australian Institute of Company Directors.
 She has held a number of not-for-profit directorships during her career.